 Invisalign clear aligners are a very convenient and nearly undetectable orthodontic treatment option.
 Unfortunately, they aren’t for everyone, and children are typically better off with more traditional orthodontic treatment options.

-Here at Vancouver Orthodontics, we're sometimes asked by parents why we don't prescribe Invisalign clear aligners for children.
+Here at myORTHODONTIST Vancouver, we're sometimes asked by parents why we don't prescribe Invisalign clear aligners for children.
 These are usually the parents of kids who are very worried about how their braces will look, or who think their kids may struggle to maintain the proper level or oral hygiene with metal braces.

 But there are a few very important reasons that Invisalign isn't really suitable for young children.